 - All seven core courses and the final capstone course are offered by political science department faculty.
 With approval, students may take elective courses outside the department.
 Both core and elective courses may be transferred from other institutions with the approval of the program director.
 The capstone course must be completed at ISU.

-- The program now offers elective concentrations in three other ISU online master's programs.
-They are criminology/criminal justice, human resources development, and public health.
+- The program now offers elective concentrations in four other ISU online master's programs.
+They are nonprofit management, criminology/criminal justice, human resources development, and public health.

 Most of our students are mid-career, full-time employees of public or non-profit organizations.
 The M.P.A. is meant to enhance their ability to: